yizeyi18/ScalES/doc/refactor2020.rst

   parameters in pw/dg/td. so far only moves things to common/.
 Will see whether a cleaner solution is needed when organizing dg and td.

-- [x] Make use of the `XCFamily_` in esdfParam and make the treatment of XC cleaner.
+- [x] Make use of the `XCFamily_` and make the treatment of XC cleaner.

-- [ ] Allow Hamiltonian to set the XC functional, instead of setting it in esdf
+- [x] Allow Hamiltonian to set the XC functional, instead of setting it in esdf

 - [ ] Move the density and wavefunction extrapolation part into